 (Available languages; Arabic, Chinese, Czech, English, Finnish, French, German, Hungarian, Italian, Polish, Portuguese-BR, Slovak, Spanish, Swedish, Thai, Turkish and Russian.
 (Additional languages will be available soon))

-As regards whistleblowing in Sweden, certain specific limitations apply regarding reporting through specifically established reporting channels, such as direct reporting to the Investigation Office at TRATON, the Speak Up!
-Portal and the 24/7 Volkswagen Whistleblower hotline” telephone numbers (the “External Reporting Channels”).
+As regards whistleblowing in Sweden, certain limitations apply for reporting through specifically established reporting channels, such as direct reporting to the Investigation Office at TRATON, the Speak Up!
+Portal and the 24/7 Volkswagen Whistleblower hotline telephone numbers.

-The External Reporting Channels shall only be used for reporting if the information relates to persons in key-positions or management positions within Scania or VW and the information includes suspicions that the person in question has been participating in serious irregularities relating to accounting, internal accounting controls, auditing matters, fight against bribery, banking and financial crime or other serious irregularities relating to Scanias’s vital interest or individuals life and health
+These reporting channels shall only be used for reporting if the information relates to persons in key-positions or management positions within Scania or VW and the matter relates to a suspected serious violation relating to accounting, internal accounting controls, auditing matters, fight against bribery, banking and financial crime or other serious irregularities relating to Scania’s vital interest or individuals life and health